hotwebmatter/varnish-httpd/README.md

 4. Additional parameters

-   The Varnish Docker image is designed in such a way that extra varnishd runtime parameters can be added.
+   The Varnish Docker image is designed in such a way that [extra `varnishd` runtime parameters](http://varnish-cache.org/docs/6.0/reference/varnishd.html#options) can be added.

-   Any option that is added after the image, will be attached as a varnishd runtime parameter.
+   Any option that is added after the image, will be attached as a `varnishd` runtime parameter.

-   For example docker run varnish:stable -p default_ttl=3600 will assign a -p option to the varnishd program.
+   For example `docker run varnish:stable -p default_ttl=3600` will assign a `-p` option to the `varnishd` program.
 This allows you to extend Varnish’s runtime parameters.

-   -p default_ttl=3600 wil set the standard Time-To-Live of Varnish to an hour, whereas the standard value is 2 minutes.
+   `-p default_ttl=3600` wil set the standard Time-To-Live of Varnish to _an hour_, whereas the standard value is _2 minutes_.

    [More information about varnishd runtime parameters](http://varnish-cache.org/docs/6.0/reference/varnishd.html#options)

 5. Running commands

-   We can use docker exec to execute commands on our running Varnish container.
+   We can use `docker exec` to execute commands on our running Varnish container.

-   The following access gives you access to the Bash shell of the my-varnish-container container:
+   The following access gives you access to the Bash shell of the `my-varnish-container` container:

    ```
    docker exec -ti my-varnish-container bash
    ```

-   This allows you to execute commands like varnishreload, varnishadm, varnishlog, varnishncsa and various other commands on the system.
+   This allows you to execute commands like `varnishreload`, `varnishadm`, `varnishlog`, `varnishncsa` and various other commands on the system.

    It is also possible to access these commands directly without going through the Bash shell.